 Other forms of health information such as X-ray images and lab slides not considered part of your medical records must be requested from those specific departments in which they reside (Radiology Department, Laboratory Medicine Department) see below.

 Also, be advised that your medical records does not contain billing information.
 Contact the Patient Financial Services Department to obtain copies of billing records you may need.
 See below.

-You may obtain copies by completing the Authorization to Obtain and/or Disclose Health Information in order to allow for disclosure of your records to yourself or to another entity.
-This form must be utilized as handwritten letters from the patient will not be accepted as authorization to disclose records.
+You may obtain copies by completing the Authorization to Obtain and/or Disclose Health Information.pdf in order to allow for disclosure of your records to yourself or to another entity.

 To help us expedite your request for release of information, please take note of the following when completing this form:

 - Be sure to indicate dates of treatment for records needed.

 - Be sure to indicate specific type of records being requested (e.g., lab results, physical therapy, emergency department).

 - If records being requested are clinic records, please indicate specific clinic(s).

 - Specify the reason that you are requesting these records (e.g., continued care, legal, insurance, personal reasons, etc.).